plotnik/ea-books-web/public/lit/ai_note.py.rst

 Create a file named ``openai_helper.yml`` in your project directory.
 This file should contain various prompts for the tasks you want to accomplish.
+You can include tags in your prompts to categorize them.
 Here’s an example of how to structure the contents:

 .. code:: yaml

    - name: grammar
      note: You will be provided with statements in markdown, and your task is to convert them to standard English.
+     tags:
+       - text

    - name: improve_style
      note: Improve style of the content you are provided.
+     tags:
+       - text

    - name: summarize_md
      note: You will be provided with statements in markdown, and your task is to summarize the content.
+     tags:
+       - text

    - name: explain_python
      note: Explain Python code you are provided.
+     tags:
+       - python

    - name: write_python
      note: Write Python code to satisfy the description you are provided.
+     tags:

-   - name: improve_style
+       - python
-     note: Improve style of the content you are provided.

 .. csv-table:: Useful Links
    :header: "Name", "URL"